dylantonthat/luvera/README.md

 ```

+##
+* src/data/products.json
+Contains all json for products we compiled

  - Routine Optimization: Get expert-backed guidance on how to structure your daily skincare routine for maximum effectiveness.

  - Privacy-Focused: Your uploaded images and data are securely processed and never shared without your consent.